n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.youtube.md

 # YouTube

-The YouTube node allows you to automate work in YouTube, and integrate YouTube with other applications. n8n has built-in support for a wide range of YouTube features, including retrieving and updating channels, as well as creating and deleting playlists.
+Use the YouTube node to automate work in YouTube, and integrate YouTube with other applications. n8n has built-in support for a wide range of YouTube features, including retrieving and updating channels, as well as creating and deleting playlists.

 On this page, you'll find a list of operations the YouTube node supports and links to more resources.